 Kia, Hyundai owners beware: Cars in Dayton stolen like in viral TikTok videos

-Dayton police said they have seen a large increase in motor vehicle thefts that seem to be tied to a way that thieves can steal Kias that were manufactured since 2011 and Hyundais that were made since 2015, according to an alert issued Monday on social media.
+Aug.
+10—Dozens of Kias and Hyundais have been stolen in Dayton this year and victims and police believe that's partly because people can learn how to easily steal the vehicles from online viral videos on social media platforms including TikTok and Youtube.

-A variety of communities across the nation have seen a spike in thefts of Kias and Hyundais that authorities believe are related to viral TikTok and YouTube videos that show how to easily steal these types of vehicles using a simple USB cord or other everyday items.
+Car thieves only need to crack open the steering column and use a USB charging cord to engage the ignition to steal Kias that were manufactured since 2011 and Hyundais that were made since 2015 that use physical keys.

-Some local victims say police recovered their vehicles but they were badly damaged and they plan to sell or trade in their cars as soon as they can because they are far too easy to steal.
+Some local victims say their vehicles were recovered by police but they were badly damaged and need costly repairs and the owners plan to sell or trade in their Kias and Hyundais as soon as they can because they are far too easy to steal.

 "It should not be this easy," said Mary Nurrenbrock, whose Kia was stolen in front of her home northwest Dayton.
 "This is ridiculous — this is something that needs to be recalled and remedied."